aj4ayushjain/aj4ayushjain.github.io/_posts/2020-04-26-dumbCoder-Interview-Fuck-Sort-set-of-number.markdown

 ---
 layout: post
-title:  "DumbCoder Sort an set of Number ocurring in duplicates in array"
+title:  "DumbCoder Sort an set of Number occuring in duplicates in array"
 date:   2020-04-26 22:22:51 +0000
 categories: [thought process,Interview Process,Gyan]
 ---

 Hello geniuses!

-So, just today i finished up with an interview and realized how bad I am as a Problem Solver once again.But nothing is gonna stop me and i am soon gonna become RED!
+So, just today I finished up with an interview and realized how bad I am as a Problem Solver once again.But nothing is gonna stop me and I am soon gonna become RED!
 Because dumb people too can make it big......Hhahahaha.

+###Initial Approach

 I will only focus on the Coding problem for now.